 Tea pickers and farmers are part of a broad and complex supply chain that involves nearly 1 million people.
 This inevitably brings challenges.
 For instance, we know that human rights abuses persist in some of the countries we source our tea from.

 That’s where our Responsible Sourcing comes in.
 This underpins our commitment to conduct business with integrity, openness and respect for universal human rights and core labour principles throughout our supply chain.

 We’ve got a range of programs that address specific human rights issues around tea.
 These include women’s safety and labour conditions on tea estates in regions such as Assam in India and Kericho in Kenya, where we continue to work to eradicate unacceptable practices.
 In 2018, in partnership with UN Women, we launched A Global Women’s Safety Framework in Rural Spaces.
 The Framework aims to empower women and girls socially, economically and politically, and helps tea producers to understand the issues facing women, then how to identify and prevent them.

 Working with partners like ETP, Dharma Life and GAIN enables us to tackle wider social and environmental issues on an even bigger scale.

 For example, in 2017, we became a member of the Ethical Tea Partnership (ETP), a not-for-profit organization that brings together the world’s most influential tea businesses to create a fairer, better and more sustainable tea industry for workers, farmers and the environment.

 We believe that transparency leads to transformation.
 And we’re working with partners and suppliers to bring about positive change for people and planet.
-We consider our customers to be part of this process too, so they can see where their favorite tea comes from and how it’s supporting the communities from within.
+We consider our customers to be part of this process too, so they can see where their favourite tea comes from and how it's supporting the communities from within.
 Our aim is to make our tea supply chain even more socially and environmentally sustainable, from bush to cup.